Pharmacy

-Pharmacy Cyber Security Health Check
+Cyber Security Health Check

-Protecting patient confidentiality isn't just an ethical obligation—it's a registration requirement.
-The Pharmacy Board of Australia can impose conditions, suspend, or cancel registration for pharmacists whose practices suffer preventable data breaches.
-State and territory poisons legislation requires continuous, accurate Schedule 8 records — a ransomware event that takes out your S8 register is a regulatory event, not just an IT outage.
-The Privacy Act adds penalties up to $50 million for failing to protect health information.
-"The dispensary software vendor handles security" is not a defence.
+Protecting patient confidentiality isn't just an ethical duty — it's a registration requirement.
+The Pharmacy Board of Australia and AHPRA can impose conditions on, suspend, or cancel the registration of pharmacists whose practices suffer preventable data breaches.
+The Privacy Act adds penalties up to $50 million for failing to protect health information, which counts as "sensitive information" needing higher protection.
+State drugs-and-poisons laws impose their own record-keeping duties.
+"Our software vendor handles IT" is not a defence.

-Prescription fraud often starts with a compromised pharmacy.
+Controlled-substance fraud starts with compromised pharmacy systems.

 What you get: